alpiepho/simple-score-volleyball-pwa/README.md

 ### TODO

-- remove navbar and login(??)
-- refactor as SPA, to clean up data passing
 - change sms/text mechanism to send to Github instead to keep score history and easier for others to follow
 - disable sms in lambda